MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 Shared Azure Active Directory (AAD) accounts on HoloLens are AAD user accounts that are assigned to a specific device.
 These accounts are only accessed on those devices and can be accessed without having to enter credentials.
 This setup is ideal for scenarios where the following conditions are true:

 - Multiple people share the same set of HoloLens devices

-- Access to AAD resources, such as Dynamics 365 Guides content is required
+- Access to AAD resources, such as Dynamics 365 Guides content, is required
 - Tracking who has used the device isn't required.

 Before shared AAD account support on HoloLens, customers wishing to deploy shared accounts were either restricted to local accounts (via Guest/Visitor accounts) or manual AAD account setup.
 Local accounts don't provide the user easy access to apps that depend on AAD resources, such as Remote Assist.
 Manual AAD account setup is a slow process that is difficult to deploy.
 Shared AAD account support on HoloLens allows you to address both problems by providing easy access to AAD resources on your HoloLens devices, and can be deployed without requiring manual setup for each device.